rahul-gharat/dronahq-docs/docs/datasource-connectors/overview.md

 DronaHQ can also seamlessly connect with most other tools through the RESTful API plugin.

 :::info
-DronaHQ encrypts all your datasource credentials and stores them securely.
-DronaHQ also doesn't store any data returned from your datasources and acts only as a proxy layer to orchestrate the execution of queries.
-Additionally, you can self-host DronaHQ to ensure that no data leaves your machine.
-For more information, see Security.
+DronaHQ ensures the utmost security of your datasource credentials by encrypting them and storing them in a highly secure manner.
+Moreover, DronaHQ follows a strict policy of not retaining any data obtained from your datasources.
+Instead, it functions solely as a proxy layer, orchestrating the execution of queries.
+To further enhance data privacy, you have the option to self-host DronaHQ, guaranteeing that no data ever leaves your machine.
+For detailed insights on the security measures implemented, please refer to the Security section.
 :::

 Based on the roles and access provided to users, they can access, connected and configured datasources from all the other applications present in the same workspace.